 After you’ve entered your goal information, define a funnel if you’ve selected a ‘URL Destination’ goal type: Click ‘Yes, create a funnel for this goal.
 ‘Enter the ‘URL’ of the first page of your conversion funnel.
 This page should be a page that is common to all users working their way towards your goal.
 For example, if you are tracking user flow through your checkout pages, do not include a product page as a step in your funnel.
 Please note: Funnel URLs are treated as regular expressions.
 For this reason, you can include wildcard characters and use other regular expression methods if you want to match more than a single URL.
 Learn more about regular expressions.

-Enter a ‘Name’.
+Enter a ‘Name’

 If this step is a ‘Required step’ in the conversion process, select the checkbox to the right of the step.
-If this checkbox is selected, users reaching your goal page without travelling through this funnel page will not be counted as conversions.
+If this checkbox is selected, users reaching your goal page without traveling through this funnel page will not be counted as conversions.
 Learn more about the ‘Required Step’ option in a funnel.
 Continue entering goal steps until your funnel has been completely defined.
 You may enter up to 10 funnel steps, or as few as a single step.
 Click Save Changes to create this Goal and funnel, or Cancel to exit without saving.

 After you have set up your goals add the page to your dashboard to quickly and conveniently.
-Within a few hours you should see data collection taking place.
-If you aren’t seeing the data collect or if the numbers don’t seem to add up, look through some common errors: Using, which isn’t needed in the page description. – Not using the correct expression. (see google definitions) Not using the correct page names.
+Within a few hours, you should see data collection taking place.
+If you aren’t seeing the data collection or if the numbers don’t seem to add up, look through some common errors: Using, which isn’t needed in the page description. – Not using the correct expression. (see google definitions) Not using the correct page names.
 Look through the steps provided by Google above again if they are all correct, make sure the pages are tagged with the correct analytics or give your analytics professional a call.